What to do about Russia’s primary international broadcaster

 Our research on RT’s impact and the effectiveness of information countermeasures indicates that in order to avoid counterproductive policy responses, policymakers will need to refer to evidence-based inquiry into the broader system in which RT operates.
 This must incorporate both quantitative analysis of online news consumption and circulation patterns; and qualitative investigations into how news consumers actually engage with such output.

-The authors of this post work at the University of Manchester as part of the research team on the AHRC-funded Reframing Russia project (AH/P00508X/1).
+The authors of this post work at The University of Manchester as part of the research team on the AHRC-funded Reframing Russia project (AH/P00508X/1).
+They have also written a policy brief discussing The RT Challenge: How to respond to Russia’s international broadcaster.